 When an employer proposes to dismiss 20 or more employees at one establishment by reason of redundancy within a period of 90 days or less, it triggers an obligation for that employer to inform and consult collectively with all affected employees.
 But what are the key considerations for employers in these circumstances?
+Contrary to the perception of many, a collective consultation redundancy doesn’t have to be complicated or something to fear!
 Here are five top tips.

 Where a trade union is recognised, that union must be consulted.